Antral follicle count over 35 – a clinic answers your questions

 I have a lower antral follicle count – what are my next steps?

-- Eating a balanced, nutrient-rich diet (think: plenty of fruit, veg, healthy fats, and whole foods)
+• Maintain a balanced nutrient-rich diet (think: plenty of fruit, veg, healthy fats, and whole foods)

 Beyond lifestyle changes, speaking with a fertility specialist is key.
 The team at Clínica Tambre takes a compassionate, personalised approach, looking at your full fertility picture – not just a single data point – and exploring every option to support your path to pregnancy.